-The OSR pre-award office (Medical Campus, Building D, Rm 283) services include proposal preparation guidance, application package review, administrative approval coordination and electronic submission of proposals.
-The pre-award office is responsible for reviewing all research applications to government and private funding agencies to ensure that proposal-related costs are accurate and proposals comply with Sponsor and the University guidelines.
-Final review and approval is conducted by the OSR Director or Deputy Director or their designee.
-Electronic applications must be submitted by the Office of Sponsored Research.
-Paper applications are submitted to the funding agency by the principal investigator.
+The OSR pre-award office (Medical Campus, Building D, Rm 283) services include internal proposal and sponsor application package review, administrative approval coordination and electronic submission of federal proposals.
+The OSR pre-award office is responsible for reviewing all research applications to government and private funding agencies to ensure that proposal-related costs are accurate and proposals comply with Sponsor and the University guidelines.
+Final review and approval is conducted by the OSR Director or their designee.
+Following OSR review and approvel, foundation and corporate sponsored research funding applications are submitted by the RDS Deputy Director.

-The OSR post-award office (Harris Building Suite 1100, 3300 Whitehaven Rd.) is responsible for award receipt, agreement negotiation and RX (restricted sponsored research) account setup, as well as management and close-out of grant and contract awards, including sub-awards, independent contractor agreements and clinical trial agreements.
-Contact the post-award office for issues pertaining to research and clinical trials agreement negotiations, award budgets, no-cost extension requests, progress reports, or any other administrative award issue that requires prior approval.
+The OSR post-award office (Harris Building Suite 1100, 3300 Whitehaven Rd.) is responsible for award receipt, agreement negotiation and sponsored research spending account setup, as well as management and close-out of grant, cooperative agreement and contract awards, including sub-awards, independent contractor agreements and clinical trial agreements.
+Contact the OSR post-award office for issues pertaining to research agreement negotiations, award budgets, no-cost extension requests, progress reports, or any other administrative award issue that requires sponsor prior approval.

-The Sponsored Accounting Office handles all post-award financial matters.
-Departments that have issues regarding charges appearing on their Budget to Actuals Report, invoices to sponsors, payments to subcontractors, financial reporting, or auditing should contact the Sponsored Accounting Office for assistance.
+The Sponsored Projects Financial Operations (SPFO) Department in the Offic of Financial Affairs handles all post-award financial matters.
+Contact SPFO with any issues regarding charges appearing on their Budget to Actuals Report (BAR), invoices to sponsors, payments to subcontractors, financial reporting or auditing.